 What tactics will you use to convert users from your competitors’ apps to yours?

 What will you offer to keep them engaged and interested?

 Now that you have a better general idea on how to create an app for Android and make money, let’s talk money.
 Funding for Android and iOS mobile applications takes resources.
 Mobile developers need to get paid, some of the best app builders cost money too.
-You may develop your product for your business or as a freelancer for other company.
+You may develop your product for your business or as a freelancer for another company.

 The finances may be sourced via start-up funding, bank loan or other sources.

-To have better understanding answer these questions:
+To have a better understanding answer these questions:

 - What revenue streams are possible?
-Subscriptions, advertising, freemium etc.
+Subscriptions, advertising, freemium, etc.